cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

   foo.pl -p <method> -d <db> -i <infile> -o <outfile> -m 7

-- method can either be blastp or psiblast.
+  - method can either be blastp or psiblast
   - infile is a FASTA file

-- -m 7 triggers the XML output.
-T-Coffee is able to parse both the EBI XML output and the NCBI XML output.
+  - -m 7 triggers the XML output, T-Coffee parses both the EBI XML and the NCBI XML outputs

 If foo.pl behaves differently, the easiest will probably be to write a wrapper around it so that wrapped_foo.pl behaves like BLASTPGP.